HakanDeymeci/vanila-gan/README.md

 # Explanation of our Code

-We start by mounting a Google Drive since we run our code in Google Colab and need to have our logger and GAN in separate files but in the same folder.
+We start by mounting a Google Drive since we run our code in Google Colab and need to have our logger and GAN in separate files.

 ```
 from google.colab import drive